 - The Cold War:

-- Seal Team Six: After Marcinko was removed from command of SEAL Team Two he was involved as an adviser on Desert One, the rescue of hostages in Iran.
-The mission ended in tragedy, and a follow up mission was planned with the idea of forming a Joint Task Force for the mission.
-Marcinko delivered the brief but before he did he read through it and changed the involvement of SEALS from an element to a command, which would greatly expand and broaden their involvement in counterterrorsm.
-His edit went through when the JTF was formed, however in doing so he created the problem of there being no SEAL Team focused on terrorism, so he had to create one.
-After drafting the proposal and he was given the blessing of his superiors, he ran roughshod over the Navy in recruiting members for the team as well as the specialized equipment and standards he demanded.
+- SEAL Team Six: After Marcinko was removed from command of SEAL Team Two, he was involved as an adviser on Desert One, the rescue of hostages in Iran.
+The mission ended in tragedy, and a follow-up mission was planned with the idea of forming a Joint Task Force for the mission.
+Marcinko delivered the brief, but before he did, he read through it and changed the involvement of SEALs from an element to a command, which would greatly expand and broaden their involvement in counterterrorism.
+His edit went through when the JTF was formed; however, in doing so, he created the problem of there being no SEAL Team focused on terrorism, so he had to create one.
+After drafting the proposal being given the blessing of his superiors, he ran roughshod over the Navy in recruiting members for the team, as well as the specialized equipment and standards he demanded.